-As of August 31, 1994, thirty-five persons were on death row under death sentences received for juvenile crimes.
-These thirtyfive condemned juveniles constituted only about 1% of the total death row population of about 2,870.
-Although all were age seventeen or younger at the time of their crimes, their current ages range from eighteen to thirty-five.
-They were under death sentences in twelve different states and had been on death row from two weeks to over sixteen years.
+As of June 30, 1995, forty-two persons were on death row under death sentences received for juvenile crimes.
+These forty-two condemned juveniles constituted just over 1% of the total death row population of about 3,000.
+Although all were age seventeen or younger at the time of their crimes, their current ages range from eighteen to thirty-six.
+They were under death sentences in twelve different states and had been on death row from a few weeks to over sixteen years.
+Texas has by far the largest death row for juvenile offenders, now holding seventeen (40%) of the national total of forty-two juvenile offenders.

-All thirty-five juvenile offenders on death row were male and had been convicted and sentenced to death for murder.
-The demographic characteristics of these thirty-five juveniles and their forty-seven victims are outlined in Table 5 on page ten.
+All forty-two juvenile offenders on death row were male and had been convicted and sentenced to death for murder.
+The demographic characteristics of these forty-two juveniles and their fifty-three victims are outlined in Table 5 on page ten.

-Three-quarters of these cases involved seventeen-year-old offenders, and nearly two-thirds of them were minority offenders.
-In contrast, 85% of the victims were adults.
-Over half of the victims were white, and half were females.
-The paradigm case of the juvenile offender on death row is that of the seventeen-yearold male of color whose victim is a white adult.
+Over three-quarters of these cases involved seventeenyear-old offenders, and two-thirds of them were minority offenders.
+In contrast, 79% of the victims were adults.
+Well over half of the victims were white, and about half were females.
+The paradigm case of the juvenile offender on death row is that of the seventeenyear-old African-American or Hispanic male whose victim is a white adult.

-The total number of persons under death sentences has increased by 137% in the past decade, following a steady rise from 1,209 in 1983 to about 2,870 in 1994.
+The total number of persons under death sentences has increased by 148% in the past decade, following a steady rise from 1,209 in 1983 to about 3,000 in 1995.
 In contrast, the number of juvenile offenders under death sentences has remained fairly constant.
-Thirty-two juvenile offenders were under death sentences at the close of 1983, compared to thirty-five juvenile offenders today, but this number has fluctuated back and forth between twenty-nine (1989) and thirty-nine (1992).
-This fairly constant death row population for juvenile offenders results from the fact that the number of new death sentences each year is about the same as the combination of sentence reversals plus executions for juvenile offenders.
+Thirty-three juvenile offenders were under death sentences at the close of 1983, compared to forty-two juvenile offenders today (a 27% increase), but this number has fluctuated back and forth between these two extremes during this decade.
+This fairly constant death row population for juvenile offenders results from the fact that the number of new death sentences each year is roughly equal to the combination of death sentence reversals plus executions for juvenile offenders.